Nick Phipps (rugby union)

 Nicholas James Phipps (born 9 January 1989) is an Australian rugby union player who played for the Australia national team and plays for Green Rockets Tokatsu in the Japan Rugby League One competition.

 Early life

 Phipps was educated at The King's School and in 2009 captained Sydney University's premiership-winning 1st Colts team.

-He is currently studying a Masters of International Business at Sydney University.
+As of 2017, he was studying a Masters of International Business at Sydney University.

 Rugby playing career

 Club level

 Phipps signed to the Melbourne Rebels in July 2010.
 Phipps mentors for the 2011 Super Rugby season included former Wallaby halfback Sam Cordingley.
 Phipps said he was looking forward to learning from his fellow halfbacks, Cordingley, and Kingi, and also from Rebels centre (and former Wallaby) Julian Huxley.

 In May 2012 Phipps combined with Kurtley Beale in the halves (9 & 10) against the Bulls from South Africa.
 Beale had been moved from fullback to flyhalf following Danny Cipriani's unexpected departure from the Rebels.
 Phipps scored a try under the posts.

 Phipps moved back to Sydney to play for the Waratahs commencing 2014.

 Rebels coach Damien Hill said, "Nick has played a major part in laying the foundations of this Club and it is disappointing to see him leave.
 He replicates our team ethos in everything he does, both on a off the rugby field."

 The Wallabies and Waratahs scrum half re-signed with the ARU and NSW Waratahs in January 2017 for a two-year contract extension that takes Phipps through to the end of the 2019 season.
 In March 2017 he brought up his 100th super rugby cap.

 On 1 February 2019, Phipps travel to England to join London Irish in the English Premiership ahead of the 2019–20 season.